-Author Archives: Mary Bostic, Editor
+Author Archives: Mary Bostic, Senior Content Developer

 Lisa L. Cyr’s mixed-media fantasy-inspired work invites the viewer to participate in her imaginative vision.
 That vision inspires both Cyr’s paintings and her desire to encourage others in creative pursuits.
 “Create from the heart, innovate without boundaries, strive for greatness and speak to the culture in ways that inspire and motivate,” she says, explaining, “I often use this quote I wrote on my website and other materials.”